MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 - The **Open in Excel** feature that downloads any list as an Excel file for your processing or reporting
 - The **Edit in Excel** feature, which is available only in [!INCLUDE[prodshort](includes/prodshort.md)] online, so that you can edit almost any list-based data in Excel and publish it back to [!INCLUDE[prodshort](includes/prodshort.md)]

-For more information, see [Viewing and Editing in Excel From Business Central](across-work-with-excel.md).
-For instructions on how to configure it for on-premises, see [Setting up the Excel Add-In for Editing Business Central Data](/dynamics365/business-central/dev-itpro/administration/configuring-excel-addin).
+For more information, see [Viewing and Editing in Excel From [!INCLUDE[prodshort](includes/prodshort.md)]](across-work-with-excel.md).
+For instructions on how to configure it for on-premises, see [Setting up the Excel Add-In for Editing [!INCLUDE[prodshort](includes/prodshort.md)] Data](/dynamics365/business-central/dev-itpro/administration/configuring-excel-addin).

 Note that the legacy, COM-based Excel plugin that used to be included on the installation media is no longer supported.

 ## Can we still use the same Outlook add-in?
 Yes.
 This change **does not impact the modern Outlook add-in**.
 In fact, it enforces its position as one of the modern-client experiences as it is based on the same familiar web experience.
 It is the only Outlook add-in supported right now for [!INCLUDE[prodshort](includes/prodshort.md)].
-For more information, see [Using Business Central as your Business Inbox in Outlook](admin-outlook.md).
+For more information, see [Using [!INCLUDE[prodshort](includes/prodshort.md)] as your Business Inbox in Outlook](admin-outlook.md).

 ## What happened to C/SIDE, the legacy development environment?
 In line with the retirement of the Windows client, [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 marks a milestone as the first release without the legacy development environment (also known as C/SIDE).
 The modern developer experience, which is based on Visual Studio Code and the new AL language, supports developing large apps, such as the base application from Microsoft.